hellofresh/kangal/docs/index.md

 make update-codegen
 ```

-**Attention**: Changes to generated code could represent changes to CRDs and possible break backwards compatibility
+**Attention**: Changes to generated code could lead to the changes in CRDs and possibly break backwards compatibility

 ### 5. Build Kangal binary